web-infra-dev/rsbuild/packages/document/docs/en/guide/basic/json-files.md

 ## YAML file

-YAML is a data serialization language commonly used for writing configuration files.
+[YAML](https://yaml.org/) is a data serialization language commonly used for writing configuration files.

-You can directly import `.yaml` or `.yml` files in JavaScript and they will be automatically converted to JSON format.
+Rsbuild provides the [TOML plugin](/plugins/list/plugin-toml).
+After registering the plugin, you can import `.yaml` or `.yml` files in JavaScript and they will be automatically converted to JavaScript objects.

 ### Example